chansigit/DistributionFitting/README.md

     st.uniform, st.vonmises_line, st.wald, st.wrapcauchy,
     st.lomax, st.maxwell, st.mielke, st.ncf

-,which are provided by `scipy.stats` model
+,which are provided by `scipy.stats` model.

+You can also manually specify a subset of distributions above as candidates for fitting.

 See Test.DistIdentify.py for usage.